matplotlib/matplotlib/doc/faq/installing_faq.rst

 others in web application servers to dynamically serve up graphs.

-To support all of these use cases, matplotlib can target different outputs, and each of these capabililities is called a backend; the "frontend" is the user facing code, ie the plotting code, whereas the "backend" does all the hard work behind-the-scenes to make the figure.
+To support all of these use cases, matplotlib can target different outputs, and each of these capabilities is called a backend; the "frontend" is the user facing code, ie the plotting code, whereas the "backend" does all the hard work behind-the-scenes to make the figure.
 There are two types of backends: user interface backends (for